Cyb10101/cyb10101.github.io/content/posts/password-manager.md

 Ultimately, I personally decided on Bitwarden because I find it much more pleasant.
 I've been using Password Manager for over 20 years and have never had to print out a password.
 If anyone wants to do that, I made a script for Bitwarden to make it look nice.
-Lastpass can do it too, it just looks like shit.

 {{< markdown/button url="posts/bitwarden-print" class="btn-primary mb-2">}}
 <i class="fas fa-arrow-right"></i> Convert Bitwarten to printable Document